innozetech/.github/profile/README.md

 ---

-## About Innoze Dev
+## About Innoze

-**Innoze Dev** is the official development organization of **Innoze** a results-driven digital company building smart, scalable, and high-performance digital products for businesses worldwide.
+**Innoze** is a results-driven digital company building smart, scalable, and high-performance digital products for businesses worldwide.

 We are a dedicated team of developers, designers, AI engineers, and digital growth specialists who deliver **complete digital solutions** under one roof.
 Our clients range from **early-stage startups** launching their first MVP to **established businesses** scaling their digital presence.